2018 - 2019

 LEVEL III consequences may include, 1.
 Referred to school administrator, 2.
 Parent conference, 3.
 Not more than 10 days suspension from school, or 4.
 Recommendation of expulsion to the school board by the superintendent.

 AFTER SCHOOL DETENTION

 A student who receives THREE after school detention (total) will be assigned to an in-school suspension on the FOURTH OFFENSE.
 If the student receives a FIFTH OFFENSE he/she will receive further out of school suspensions.
-This will be on a semester basis (2 quarters).
-The student will start over the second semester.
+This will be on a trimester basis.
+The student will start over each semester.